-Our new service is provided by physiotherapist Vanessa Dupon twice a month on Fridays.
+Our new service is provided by physiotherapist Vanessa Dupond twice a week.
 The appointments are necessary.

-Our new service is provided by physiotherapist Sally Ingam twice a month on Fridays.
+Our new service is provided by Jorge Damasceno three days a week on Monday, Wednesday and Thursday.
 The appointments are necessary.

 A check of growth, hearing and vision is important before starting school.
 The nurse will ask whether you have concerns about the health and development of your child.
 You might like to talk about safety, play, relationships, discipline, care of teeth and starting school.

 The NHS Health Check is a health check-up for adults in England aged 40-74.
 It's designed to spot early signs of stroke, kidney disease, heart disease, type 2 diabetes or dementia.
 As we get older, we have a higher risk of developing one of these conditions.
 An NHS Health Check helps find ways to lower this risk.

 To improve our services at Litcham Health Centre the phlebotomy/ blood test clinic is now also available in the mornings.